tsunamishadow/bonusheroes/battlepass.md

 Win 10 Mutation Games - 1000

 Queue Mutation games and win.
 You can do this more than once a day.

+Explore 10 Cavern rooms - 500
+Explore 30 - 1000
+Explore 87 - 2500

+Note that the Cavern is unique to each account.
+You'll be given a Cavern hero which will block your path to the next room, winning a game with that hero (mode doesn't seem to matter) opens up that path to the next room.
+There are 29 rooms in each third-sector meaning that you need all 87 to get the last achievement.

+Cast one vote in the Arcana ballot - 100
+Cast votes in 10 of the 12 weeks - 1000

+Go to Battle Pass > Home > Arcana Vote to make a vote in the ballot, be sure to hit save to make sure they count.
+You only need to vote once.